 “We join you in asking for a declaration of the federal emergency,” said Steve Walsh, president of the Massachusetts Health and Hospital Association, explaining that the elimination of some federal regulatory burdens that would come with such a declaration would allow authorities to set up testing and care facilities outside of hospitals to handle overflow patients, if necessary.

-Markey commended Massachusetts Gov. Charles Baker for having declared a state of emergency in the Bay State, and he called for additional, federal legislative action, such as paid sick leave for individuals during periods when they are quarantined and enhanced unemployment insurance for those who become ill.
+Markey commended Massachusetts Gov. Charlie Baker for having already declared a state of emergency in the Bay State, and he called for additional, federal legislative action, such as paid sick leave for individuals during periods when they are quarantined and enhanced unemployment insurance for those who become ill.
 He also said that testing should be free to the public.

 Daley said the state’s top medical schools, including HMS, Boston University School of Medicine, Tufts University School of Medicine and University of Massachusetts Medical School, have joined together with the region’s biomedical community, hospitals and pharmaceutical firms to “collectively take on this threat,” joining forces to work on rapidly developing diagnostics, therapeutics, antivirals, and vaccines, and to employ the expertise of top epidemiologists to track and evaluate the pandemic.